Heart Murmurs in Pets: What You Need to Know

 What Is a Heart Murmur in Pets?

-A heart murmur is an abnormal sound a veterinarian hears when listening to your pet’s heart with a stethoscope.
-Normally, a pet’s heartbeat has a steady, rhythmic sound, but when a murmur is present, there’s a “whooshing” noise between beats.
-This happens when blood flow through the heart is disrupted, often due to a leaky or narrowed valve, a structural issue, or changes in blood consistency.
+A heart murmur is an unusual sound your veterinarian may hear when listening to your pet’s heart with a stethoscope.
+Normally, a heartbeat is steady and rhythmic, but a murmur produces a soft “whooshing” or swishing noise between beats.
+This happens when blood flow through the heart is disrupted—often because of a leaky or narrowed valve, a structural difference in the heart, or, sometimes, changes in blood flow or thickness.

 Is My Pet’s Heart Murmur Serious?